 Entrepreneurs: Jamie Ratner and Brian Ratner

-CertifiKID is a family activity discount site based in Potomac, MD, and begun by a husband and wife pair of entrepreneurs.
-The site offers discounts on “adventurs” and other kid-centric activities.
-Mark points out early in the pitch that it sounds a lot like Groupon but for kids activities.
+CertifiKID is a family activity discount site based in Potomac, MD, and was begun by a husband and wife pair of entrepreneurs.
+Adventures and other kid-centric activities are offered on the site with discounts.
+And as Mark mentioned during the pitch that it sounds to him a lot like Groupon but for kid’s activities.

 CertifiKID has hundreds of deals based around major US cities.
-They currently have a valuable database of over a million subscribers.
-Of those subscribers, about half are consistently engaged with CertifiKID.
+They currently have a valuable database of over a million subscribers, and half of them are consistently engaged with CertifiKID.

 Recognized as one of the best deal websites for parents by CNBC, The Washington Post, and Washingtonian Magazine.
-From family outings and recreation to kids’ summer camps and classes, to children’s theatre and museums, to birthday party packages and family getaways.
+From children’s theatre and museums to birthday party packages and family getaways, and family outings and recreation to kids’ summer camps and classes, CertifiKID tend to offer a wide variety of fun activities for family and kids.

 |$2 million for 8%||NO DEAL||NO SHARK|